trydave/Mentor4Nepal/README.md

 - Make your day more meaningful: https://www.ayoa.com/ourblog/8-ways-to-make-your-day-more-meaningful/ </br>
 - How to be a Good Graduate Student: https://youtu.be/b-WDNE24UKE </br>

+Podcasts and Webinars: </br>
+- Organized by SONSIK, South Korea: https://youtu.be/wnzAT8UW3t4 </br>
+- Organized by GES, Kathmandu University, Dhulikhel, Nepal: https://youtu.be/HcNkYzvkgCY </br>
+- Organized by GESAN, Pashchimanchal Campus, Tribhuvan University, Pokhara, Nepal: https://youtu.be/azqq4TQll_E </br>
+- Professors Elizabeth Matsui and Roger Peng talk about life in the academic trenches, telling it like it is. https://effortreport.libsyn.com/ </br>

+Given most of the inquires I have received are for abroad studies, there are few things to consider before taking that pathway.
+Read all the points and comments on here https://www.facebook.com/story.php?story_fbid=10159465595218501&id=795108500 .
+Talk to your families and friends on these topics and decide: </br>
+- Where will you settle: Nepal or abroad?
+Once outside, there is rare chance of returning to Nepal.
+- Do you have to take care of your parents?
+For few years it will be fine, but it will be a major issue once parents reach older age.
+- When to marry, settle, have kids, think partner's career trajectory?
+Most people think of themself and focus on one aspect of life and end up delaying every other aspects.
+- Above all, what's after grad school?
+Most student dont have long term plan which will leave them back to the same positon what's next escape?

 Understanding and evaluating aspects of life: </br>
 - Five major aspects of life: https://i1.wp.com/themindfool.com/wp-content/uploads/2020/01/The-5-Crucial-Aspects-of-Life-How-to-Balance-Them-01.jpg </br>
 - Twelve aspects of being: https://images.app.goo.gl/xfMcmZVwXjxwQNkv5 </br>